-There are two major reasons why a patient might not be able to urinate : either the bladder does not contract well, or there is a blockage (bladder outlet obstruction).
+There are two major reasons why a patient cannot urinate: either the bladder does not contract well, or there is a blockage (bladder outlet obstruction).
 The muscle around the bladder that causes it to contract is called the “detrusor.”
-Impaired detrusor contractility (detrusor underactivity or DU) is how we refer to a bladder that does not contract well, and an acontractile detrusor is a bladder muscle that will not contract at all.
+Impaired detrusor contractility AKA detrusor underactivity (DU) is how we refer to a bladder that does not contract well, and an acontractile detrusor is a bladder muscle that will not contract at all.

-Patients are often treated with an indwelling catheter when they are not able to urinate well enough to empty the bladder.
+Patients are often treated with an indwelling catheter when they are not able to urinate well.
 Because of the risk of infection, catheters should stay in for the least amount of time possible.
 If an indwelling catheter is necessary, it should be changed every three to four weeks, but for the vast majority of patients intermittent catheterization is preferable and much safer – see our last blog post for more information.

-When a patient is being treated with an indwelling catheter, from time to time is a good idea to check to see if the bladder is getting better.
-The best way to do this is with an “active voiding trial.” – the bladder is filled up with sterile water using the catheter that is already in place.
-When the patient feels that s/he is full, the catheter is removed and the patient is instructed to try to urinate into a urine flow meter, the an ultrasound is used to see if the bladder is indeed well enough .
+When presented with a patient who has an indwelling catheter, in most instances, an “active voiding trial” is recommended; the bladder is filled up with fluid using the catheter that is already in place.
+When the patient feels that he is full, the catheter is removed and the patient is instructed to try to urinate into a urine flow meter, and the bladder is checked to see how completely it empties with an ultrasound.
 The active voiding trial differs from a regular voiding trial in the amount of time it takes.
 The voiding trial involves removing the catheter and waiting until the patient has to urinate.
 Sometimes when the patient has voided a little, he is sent home and develops urinary retention (is unable to urinate at all) later that night.
 The active voiding trial provides more information about bladder function in a shorter amount of time.

-If a patient cannot void during the active voiding trial, in our judgment, the patient should be taught intermittent catheterization and should catheterize him/herself every three to six hours.
-Each time, just before catheterization, s/he can try to urinate first.
+If a patient cannot void during the active voiding trial, in our judgment, the patient should be taught intermittent urinary catheterization and should catheterize every three to six hours.
+Each time, he can attempt to void first.
 As soon as the patient improves, both he and his doctor will know.

 Will I have a urinary catheter for the rest of my life?

-We believe that a large percentage of men who have been condemned to permanent catheterization could be better treated by an operation to relieve the blockage (bladder outlet obstruction) that often coexists with DU .
-In a study we recently published 87% of men condemned to a lifetime of catheter dependency were rendered cather free after prostate surgery.
-In addition, base on our sophisticated video-urodynamic studies, we were able to predict the likelihood of success or failure prior to the surgery!
-In a separate study, we demonstrated that, in selected patients, and operation to make the bladder is smaller (reduction cystoplasty) will and will and’s can also be an effective operation for patients being treated with catheterization.
+We believe that a large percentage of men treated who had been condemned to permanent urinary catheterization could be better treated by an operation to relieve the bladder outlet obstruction that often coexists with DU .
+In a study we conducted (and recently updated) with fifty-four men being treated with intermittent catheterization for impaired detrusor contractility – only seventeen still needed to catheterize following a TURP (trans-urethral resection of the prostate) or KTPLAP (KTP laser ablation of the prostate).
+So, almost 70% of patients who had been condemned to a life with a catheter were catheter free after a simple operation.
+In a separate study, we demonstrated that reduction cystoplasty can also be an effective operation for patients being treated with catheterization.